Rigidity for Quasi-M\"obius Actions on Fractal Metric Spaces: Entropy Rigidity in Coarse Geometry

-Before we set out to prove Theorem \ref{rigidity}, it is necessary to explain what it means for a rough isometry $\Phi \colon S \rightarrow Y$ to be ``roughly equivariant" with respect to a geometric action of $\Gamma$ on $S$.
+Before setting out to prove Theorem \ref{rigidity}, it is necessary to explain what it means for a rough isometry $\Phi \colon S \rightarrow Y$ to be ``roughly equivariant" with respect to a geometric action of $\Gamma$ on $S$.
 Of course, we will be interested in the case when $S=\Hy^{n+1}$.

 \begin{definition} A map $\Phi \colon S \rightarrow Y$ is \ti{roughly equivariant} with respect to the actions $\Gamma \acts S$ and $\Gamma \acts Y$ if there is a constant $C$ for which

 for each $x \in S$ and $g \in \Gamma$. \end{definition}